 The concept of using the plugins and the extensions goes by the fact that how frequently they are used.
 There can be two reasons when you can disable the use of a particular extension, especially when the plugin is not used at all or used very less and secondly when its use causes security issues.
 Security and stability should always be kept in mind.
-The Flash is very frequently used plugin but, some users enable it only when required.
-This is a very safe on their part.
-There might be huge surprise for all those users who had upgraded to Firefox 21, the plugins and the extensions which were present in the older version were no longer there to be used.
+The Flash is a very frequently used plugin but, some users enable it only when required.
+This is very safe on their part.
+There might be a huge surprise for all those users who had upgraded to Firefox 21, the plugins and the extensions which were present in the older version were no longer there to be used.
 This might not affect many people who are not concerned with the extensions which have been removed, but others might be concerned as some websites might not work properly if some extensions have been removed.

 The metro style version of the Firefox which usually works for windows 8 implemented the necessity which split the platform and the app resources so that there loading could be made separately ad effectively.
-There are certain folder locations which have been changed in Firefox 21.
+There are certain folder locations that have been changed in Firefox 21.
 These are:

 - defaults/preferences -> browser/defaults/preferences